Posted in: Find a Diet, Good Nutrition

 The diabetic-modified diet ensures that you don’t have to get to the extreme of developing these diabetes complications.
 And even better reduce the amount of dosage you are on for the management of diabetes.

-In this case, we are talking about strictly following the modified diabetic diet recommendations;
+Following the modified diabetic diet recommendations;

 1. Portion control: Using methods like the plate method, hand portion guide, glycemic index, carb counting, and food groups and servings can help individuals manage their carbohydrate intake, which directly impacts blood sugar levels.
 Balancing meals with appropriate portions of carbohydrates, protein, and healthy fats can help stabilize blood sugar levels throughout the day.